tanzu-end-to-end/end-to-end-workshop/home/workshop/content/setup-environment.md

 ```dashboard:open-url
 url: https://github.com/tanzu-end-to-end/spring-petclinic/fork
 ```
+After forking, navigate to the `/src/main/resources/messages/messages.properties` file in your forked repo.
+We want to pre-stage this tab so that you are ready to make an edit to this file to trigger a build later on.

 We'll be logging into KubeApps next.
 To do that, we'll need to grab our user token to use to login.
 Click the running person icon in the upper right of the box below to get your token.
 ```terminal:execute